 edit.
 I had not heard about

 After that came Turbo Pascal.
-We had to learn it in University, for simulating some laws of mechanics.
-We actually had exams about Turbo Pascal without a computer; we had to write the source code of a recursive function, and we would have points taken away if we forgot semicolons.
+We had to learn it in University, to simulate some laws of mechanics.
+We actually had exams about Turbo Pascal without a computer; we had to write the source code of a recursive function on paper, and we would have points taken away if we forgot semicolons.

 This is how they taught us programming in university back then.
 But I do not remember them telling us how to reverse a linked list.

 Turbo Pascal had “Units” which were libraries that you could reuse from project to project.
 I started collecting bits and pieces of code from the Walnut Creek CD-ROMs that I used in my projects, and without knowing I started applying the DRY principle in my work.

 I also wrote my first class and my first objects with Turbo Pascal.
 I somehow figured out the Singleton and the Adapter design patterns without knowing that the Gang of Four were busy writing a book about them, roughly at the same time.

 Maybe some design patterns, like Singleton and Adapter, are just simply natural steps happening while writing simple code snippets.
 But the Abstract Factory and the Flyweight are not.
 Neither is MVC or React or other architectures.